TeachBooks/mirror_teachbook_manual/book/workflows/githubtemplate.md

-# Example using our GitHub template
+# Start your book using GitHub template

 This page shows you how as an example how to create your own Jupyter Book.
 It including making an edit to a predefined book and hosting that book online.
 It doesn't elaborate on the collaborative functionalities of Git.